MegEngine/Hub/models/megengine_nlp_bert.md

 model = BertForSequenceClassification(config, num_labels=2, bert=bert)
 ```

 All pre-trained models expect the data to be pre-processed correctly.
 The requirements are consistent with the Google's bert.
-For details, please refer to original [bert] (https://github.com/google-research/bert), or refer to our example [models] ( https://github.com/megengine/models/official/nlp/bert).
+For details, please refer to original [bert](https://github.com/google-research/bert), or refer to our example [models](https://github.com/megengine/models/official/nlp/bert).

 ### Model Description
-We provide example code in [models] (https://github.com/megengine/models/official/nlp/bert).
+We provide example code in [models](https://github.com/megengine/models/official/nlp/bert).
 This example code fine-tunes the pre-trained `uncased_L-12_H-768_A-12` model on the Microsoft Research Paraphrase (MRPC) dataset.

 Our test ran on the original implementation hyper-parameters gave evaluation results between 84% and 88%.